gvtret/libxml2/rs/docs/parser_audit.md

 - :white_check_mark: `xmlFreeDoc` frees the dummy document allocation through the new RAII wrapper.
 - :white_check_mark: Parser context lifecycle helpers (`xmlCreateMemoryParserCtxt`, `xmlParseDocument`, `xmlFreeParserCtxt`) are now stubbed to retain metadata and manage document ownership in Rust.
 - :white_check_mark: `xmlReadDoc`, `xmlParseDoc`, and `xmlParseMemory` reuse the Rust `xmlReadMemory` stub for in-memory parsing.
-- :white_check_mark: `xmlReadFile` and `xmlParseFile` now load the target file and reuse the in-memory stub to provide consistent behaviour.
+- :white_check_mark: `xmlReadFile`/`xmlParseFile` now load the target file and reuse the in-memory stub to provide consistent behaviour.
+- :white_check_mark: `xmlCtxtReadMemory`, `xmlCtxtReadDoc`, and `xmlCtxtReadFile` reuse the placeholder parser with an existing context.
 - :x: All other parser-facing functions still call into the legacy C implementation and need Rust shims.

 ## Entry points